Skip to main content

 My valediction, “Chaos Reigns” has become perversely manifest, and I am filled with regret.
 Perhaps I’ll find another, in time.

 My tools have betrayed me.
-The internet was once a spectacular drive down a coastal highway.
+The computer network was once a spectacular drive down a coastal highway.
 Now I sit in gridlocked traffic, struggling to accomplish that which was effortless before.

 The places where we met and joyously discussed our arts have been dismantled and sold off, brick by brick.
-I can see now how they cursed me; they made me something I’m not, and never wanted to be.
+I can see now how they cursed me; they mutated me into something I’m not, and never wanted to be.

-Some fools have conjured a ravening demon who lurks in our works, scraping it clean and digesting it into a gleaming chrome facsimile, an insult to life itself.
+Fools have conjured a ravening demon who lurks in our works, scraping and digesting them into an antiseptic chrome facsimile, “an insult to life itself.”
 They’re not even finished, despite the evident ruin all around us.

-So I renounced it and returned to the table.
-I picked up the dice, and I rolled them.
-This is what they said:
+So I renounce it all and return to the table.
+I pick up the dice, and I roll them.
+This is what they say:

 We still need a place.